micmejia/bible-dump/NKJV/Zechariah/Zech 11.md

 whose owners slaughter them and feel no guilt; those who sell them say, 'Blessed be the Lord, for I am rich'; and their shepherds do not pity them.

 ###### 6
 For I will no longer pity the inhabitants of the land," says the Lord.
 "But indeed I will give everyone into his neighbor's hand and into the hand of his king.
-They shall [^b]attack the land, and I will not deliver _them_ from their hand."
+They shall attack the land, and I will not deliver _them_ from their hand."

 ###### 7
-So I fed the flock for slaughter, [^c]in particular the poor of the flock.
-I took for myself two staffs: the one I called [^d]Beauty, and the other I called [^e]Bonds; and I fed the flock.
+So I fed the flock for slaughter, in particular the poor of the flock.
+I took for myself two staffs: the one I called Beauty, and the other I called Bonds; and I fed the flock.

 ###### 8
-I [^f]dismissed the three shepherds in one month.
+I dismissed the three shepherds in one month.
 My soul loathed them, and their soul also abhorred me.

 ###### 9
 Then I said, "I will not feed you.
 Let what is dying die, and what is perishing perish.
 Let those that are left eat each other's flesh."

 ###### 10
-And I took my staff, [^g]Beauty, and cut it in two, that I might break the covenant which I had made with all the peoples.
+And I took my staff, Beauty, and cut it in two, that I might break the covenant which I had made with all the peoples.

 ###### 11
 So it was broken on that day.
-Thus the[^h] poor of the flock, who were watching me, knew that it _was_ the word of the Lord.
+Thus the poor of the flock, who were watching me, knew that it _was_ the word of the Lord.

 ###### 12
-Then I said to them, "If it is [^i]agreeable to you, give _me_ my wages; and if not, refrain."
+Then I said to them, "If it is agreeable to you, give _me_ my wages; and if not, refrain."
 So they weighed out for my wages thirty _pieces_ of silver.

 ###### 13
 And the Lord said to me, "Throw it to the potter"--that princely price they set on me.
 So I took the thirty _pieces_ of silver and threw them into the house of the Lord for the potter.

 ###### 14
-Then I cut in two my other staff, [^j]Bonds, that I might break the brotherhood between Judah and Israel.
+Then I cut in two my other staff, Bonds, that I might break the brotherhood between Judah and Israel.

 ###### 15
 And the Lord said to me, "Next, take for yourself the implements of a foolish shepherd.